-- 4.61 Large parts of the Parish are in agricultural use, mainly grazing of sheep and cattle with some arable farming.
+- 4.45 Large parts of the Parish are in agricultural use, mainly grazing of sheep and cattle with some arable farming.
 There are many individual farmsteads across the area.
-The 2011 census identifies that agriculture, forestry and fishing is the second highest employer (13.6%). - 4.62 The NPPF states that planning policies should support economic growth in rural areas, including the need to promote the development and diversification of agricultural and other land based rural businesses. - 4.63 Feedback from the early engagement on the Plan identified the importance of the farming community to the maintenance of the natural environment.
+The 2011 census identifies that agriculture, forestry and fishing is the second highest employer (13.6%). - 4.46 The NPPF states that planning policies should support economic growth in rural areas, including the need to promote the development and diversification of agricultural and other land based rural businesses. - 4.47 Feedback from the early engagement on the Plan identified the importance of the farming community to the maintenance of the natural environment.
 It also highlighted the need to provide a positive policy framework to support appropriate development on farms which will support the agricultural industry across the Parish.
-Policy WNP 11 will support the delivery of Plan Objectives 1 and 3, as it will help to conserve and enhance the natural environment of the Parish and also support the agricultural industry.
+Policy WNP 8 will support the delivery of Plan Objectives 1 and 3, as it will help to conserve and enhance the natural environment of the Parish and also support the agricultural industry.

-Policy WNP 11: Agriculture
+Policy WNP 8: Agriculture

-Proposals that will support the agricultural industry, including farm diversification schemes, will be supported within Whittington Parish where it will not have an unacceptable adverse impact on: landscape character, heritage assets, the environment, infrastructure or residential amenity.
-The redevelopment, alteration or extension of historic farmsteads and agricultural buildings within the Parish should be sensitive to their distinctive character, materials and form.
+Proposals that will support the agricultural industry, including farm diversification schemes, will be supported within Whittington Parish.
+Development should respect local character and residential amenity and, so doing, be sensitive to the distinctive character of historic farmsteads and buildings.